Ferry: Seferihisar-Samos

 Distance: It is 34 km west of Samos Vathy International Sea Port.
 Location: Μεγάλη Λάκκα, Neo Karlovasi 832 00, Greece.
 Winery website (English).

 Vakakis Winery is a modern boutique producer on Samos, founded in 2011 by Nikos Vakakis and his family, marking a bold challenge to the traditional cooperative dominance rooted in a 1934 law.
-The estate’s vineyards were planted between 2004 and 2012 on the mountain slopes south of Karlovasi (around Mount Lakka), at elevations ranging from 300 m to 1,000 m.
+The estate’s vineyards were planted between 2004 and 2012 on the mountain slopes south of Karlovasi (around Mount Lakka), at elevations ranging from 300 to 1,000 metres.
 Vakakis emphasises indigenous and rare Greek varieties, such as Muscat Blanc à Petits Grains alongside Fokiano, Avgoustiatis, and Ritino, to craft limited production.
 These high-quality wines reflect Samos’s unique terroir.
 Among their notable offerings is the red Pythagorean Tetraktys, a single-variety Avgoustiatis aged nine months in French oak barrels, with just 4,000 bottles produced.

 You can visit Vakakis Winery and enjoy tastings on-site.
 It is open to guests during the harvest season and by appointment throughout the year.
 The estate offers guided tours of both the vineyards and the small production facilities, as well as a Wine‑press Museum and amphitheatre.
 Tastings are available in tiered packages, ranging from basic selections (two dry, one semi-sweet, and one liqueur wine) to premium offerings, paired with local cheeses, olives, cherry tomatoes, and bread.
-Numerous tour operators also include a visit to Vakakis in their wine route experiences, offering 4‑wine tastings for around €5–€25 per person and lasting between 30 and 60 minutes.
+Numerous Samos tour operators also include a visit to Vakakis in their wine route experiences, offering 4‑wine tastings for around €5–€25 per person and lasting between 30 and 60 minutes.

 (10) Mount Kerkis